Health Savings Account (HSA)

 More information will be shared starting in late January 2022 about action you need to take in February and March, 2002.
 Until that time, there is no action you need to take, aside from opening your HSA account with AccrueHealth after you receive your new debit card in late December 2021.

-How will the transfer from Optum Bank to AccrueHealth work?
+How will the transfer of 2021 HSA money from Optum Bank to AccrueHealth work?

 If you consent in February 2022 to the bulk transfer in early March 2022, all unused funds (both money you have contributed and any health rewards you earned from Rally) will transfer from Optum Bank to AccrueHealth.